MaurGi/JUMP/Doc/JUMPObjectModel.md

 public JUMPSnapshotReceivedUnityEvent OnSnapshotReceived;
 ```

+##### `Stages.OfflinePlay`
+In this stage, the `IsOfflinePlay` property is set to true.
+You will receive regular events like with online play `OnSnapshotReceived` and you can send command as well `GameClient.SendCommand(Command)`.
+You can quit calling `QuitPlay`, same as in the online play scenario.

 ##### `JUMPMultiplayer.PlayerID`
 Provides the ID of the Photon player object (or -1 if you are not connected to Photon).